-A large and rugged space, with a fantastic view across the water separating Zeeburg from Borneo island.
+The space of Momentum is large and rugged, with a fantastic view across the water that separates Zeeburg from Borneo-eiland.

 Momentum’s brief to us was to provide a layout that would be used partly as a workspace and partly as a sales area.
 These areas are meant for their projects in countries such as Costa Rica, Turkey, Morocco, and Spain.
 We started with the question of how the sales area should look?
 The clients buying houses in these countries do not do so out of necessity, or even out of practical consideration; they buy because they are looking for an experience, an emotion.
 We wished to create a space that will reflect something of this experience; to create an impression of already being in that country.
 Because of life in Costa Rica, Turkey, Morocco, and Spain is more of an outdoor than indoor experience, we realized the brief from Momentum asked for an ‘exterior’ solution – a landscape in which the various building components can nestle.

 The design is divided into two important parts: the floor and the ceiling.
 All new technical components added to the existing technology will be channeled through the ceiling.
 Meanwhile, the floor will serve as a continuous landscape, with slight differences in level, from which the walls and furniture will rise.
 In terms of form, the space consists of three concentric rings.
 A central ‘square’ with a bar and a kitchen is surrounded by a ‘data’ ring, which contains information on the various projects on screens, with places to read, and a projection area.
 This, in turn, is enclosed in a third, outer ring, where visitors can think, relax and take in the view.